-Keep scrolling, because the answer could be as easy as listening to soothing messages as you fall asleep.
+Then keep scrolling, because the thing that stands between a needle in your spine and your perfect unmedicated birth story is as easy as listening to soothing messages as you fall asleep...

 The medical community has told us that it's easier just to get the drugs so you don't have to deal with pain.
 They don't mention the risk of:

-- Major nausea, headaches, or dizziness as you come off the epidural, leaving you too sick to love on your new baby (this totally happened to me in my first birth, btw)
+- Major nausea, migraines, or dizziness as you come off the epidural, leaving you too sick to love on your new baby (this totally happened to me in my first birth, btw)

 - Sleepier babies who are less likely to establish a good breastfeeding latch

 - Almost double the chance of tearing during labor (OUCH!)

 And they definitely don't tell you about the endorphin and oxytocin rush of natural labor (helping you feel stronger and more bonded to your baby after birth).